Linuxfabrik/lfops/roles/php/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+* On RedHat the role ships a small SELinux policy module, `lfops_php_fpm_slowlog`, and hands it to the `selinux` role through `php__selinux__modules__dependent_var`.
+It grants the `httpd_t` domain the `sys_ptrace` capability and `ptrace` on itself, which the PHP-FPM master needs to read the backtrace out of a worker that exceeded `php__fpm_pool_conf_request_slowlog_timeout__*_var`.
+Without it, PHP-FPM logs `failed to ptrace(ATTACH) child <pid>: Operation not permitted (1)` and leaves the slowlog empty.
+The targeted policy grants neither permission and offers no boolean for it, so the rules have to come from a module.
+* The module is installed regardless of the configured `request_slowlog_timeout`, so that turning the slowlog on later is a pure configuration change.
+The permissions it grants apply to the whole `httpd_t` domain, Apache httpd included.
+Its rules are unconditional and therefore not subject to the `deny_ptrace` boolean: on a host hardened with `setsebool -P deny_ptrace on`, `httpd_t` can still ptrace itself.
+Set `php__skip_selinux: true` in the playbook to leave the host's policy untouched.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.

+* On RedHat, the `lfops_php_fpm_slowlog` policy module must be compiled and installed (roles: [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils) and [linuxfabrik.lfops.selinux](https://github.com/Linuxfabrik/lfops/tree/main/roles/selinux)).
 * Optional: The EPEL repository, and CRB on Rocky 9 and newer, must be enabled (roles: [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) and [linuxfabrik.lfops.repo_baseos](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_baseos)).
 Remi's packages link against EPEL content: on RedHat 8 for example `php-opcache` needs `libcapstone`, which neither the default repositories nor PowerTools carry.
 * Optional: [Remi's RPM repository](https://rpms.remirepo.net/) (role: [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi)) provides newer PHP versions.